AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalog-labels.md

    ![](assets/catalog-labels-page.png)

 1. Click **[!UICONTROL Add Catalog Label]** or **[!UICONTROL Add]** on the upper-right corner.
 The **[!UICONTROL Add Catalog Label]** dialogue box appears.
-1. Add Catalog Label and their values in the fields.&nbsp;One custom field can have multiple values.
+1. Add Catalog Label and their values in the fields.
+One custom field can have multiple values.
 Authors can select from these values during the Course creation process.

    ![](assets/add-labels.png)